• ECTS

 b) Selection principles: unbiased rules, rules based on information theory.

-5. Further development of the Bayesian framework
+5. Deepening the Bayesian framework

 b) Which Priors?
-Conjugate priors.
-Non-informative priors: uniform prior, Jeffrey's prior.
+Conjugate Priors.
+Non-informative Priors: Uniform Prior, Jeffrey's Prior.

 Read more